-- Take your Emergency Go-Kit with you Emergency Go-Kit Checklist (page 8). - Take your prescription medicines with you.
-The Medical Supplies Checklist (page 9) tells you how much medicine to bring. - Take your Personal Information Form (page 10) with you. - Tell family members, household members, caregivers, friends, and your dialysis facility where you plan to go. - If your dialysis facility is closed, call your facility's emergency number to find out where you should go for treatment. - If you cannot contact your dialysis facility, your back-up facility is listed on your Personal Information Form. - Start your 3-Day Emergency Diet (page 16). - Start limiting the fluids you drink. - If you must go to a shelter, tell the person in charge that you need dialysis. - Listen to your local news to learn about the emergency or disaster.
+- Take your Emergency Go-Kit with you.
+The Emergency Go-Kit Checklist can be found on page 9. - Take your prescription medicines with you.
+The Medical Supplies Checklist (found on page 10) tells you how much medicine to bring. - Take your Personal Information Form with you (see page 11). - Tell family members, household members, caregivers, friends, and your dialysis facility where you plan to go. - If your dialysis facility is closed, call your facility's emergency number to find out where you should go for treatment. - If you cannot contact your dialysis facility, your back-up facility is listed on your Personal Information Form. - Start your 3-Day Emergency Diet (found on page 22). - Start limiting the fluids you drink (see page 22). - If you must go to a shelter, tell the person in charge that you need dialysis. - Listen to your local news to learn about the emergency or disaster.